fablab-ka/lab_person_counter/README.md

 To make use of Slack notifications whenever the number of people changes, create an [incoming webhook][1] for your slack workspace.
 You will get a unique URL looking something like this: `https://hooks.slack.com/services/...`
-Fill the `` variable with this URL and the lab person counter will automatically announce any change to the channel that is set up for your webhook.
+Fill the `webhook` variable with this URL and the lab person counter will automatically announce any change to the channel that is set up for your webhook.

     const char* webhook = "https://hooks.slack.com/services/..."